Katarni/KatLib/README.md

 My small sfml library

+I update this lib with my practice works

 ## FOR WINDOWS USERS
 To use it, u need to change include sfml libs in CMakeLists.txt in lines 37-39.